Xynnix/Asuna/README.md

 # Asuna
-Asuna is a basic bot with music and such.
+Asuna is a basic bot with music and such